 Pairing mail merge up with our contacts feature allows you to bring data into your mail merge quicker and with less work.

-If all you have is an email address from a contact list or a CSV, our native Clearbit integration will add the rest of the details for you – given name, family name, and position/title, all sync over.
+If all you have is an email address from a contact list or a CSV, a third-party integration will add the rest of the details for you – given name, family name, and position/title.

 If you've created custom contacts columns, you can also segment your mail merge based on them: